orkes-io/orkes-conductor-client/docs/conductor_apps.md

 >[!note]
 >Workflow workers are your regular Java functions and can be tested with any available testing framework.

-### Example Unit Testing Application

-See [WorkflowTest.java](../examples/java/io/orkes/conductor/sdk/WorkflowTest.java) for a fully functional example of how to test a moderately complex workflow with branches.

 ## Workflow Deployments Using CI/CD

 >[!tip]